yuwei-cao-git/DRI-EDIA-F4A/CONTRIBUTING.md

 * [![Requests](https://img.shields.io/badge/-requests-fbca04.svg)][link_requests] These issues are asking for features (or anything else) to be added to the project.

-    If you have a good idea and would like to see it implemented in the STEMM Role Models project please open a new issue and add in as much detail as possible.
+    If you have a good idea and would like to see it implemented in the DRI-EDIA-F4A project please open a new issue and add in as much detail as possible.

     Please try to make sure that your feature is distinct from any others that have already been requested or implemented.
 If you find one that's similar but there are subtle differences please reference the other request in your issue.